chacal/signalk-stash/readme.md

-# SignalK Stash
+# Signal K Stash

-SignalK Stash is a cloud deployed set of services that enable ingesting and storing SignalK data in the form of SignalK delta messages.
+Signal K Stash is a cloud deployed set of services that enable ingesting and storing Signal K data in the form of Signal K delta messages.
 Stored data can be accessed via a REST API.

 # Developing